ChadG-202/Portfolio/README.md

 # Portfolio
-A portfolio of my current work
+A portfolio website for my current work.